 Ingesting Data to Multiple Repositories

-It's possible to specify that a parsers ingest data into multiple repositories.
+It is possible to specify that a parser ingests data into multiple repositories.

-It can be useful to ship all data to one parser and have that parser ship data to many different repositories.
-For example if logs are being sent from a single source, it is possible to setup one parser that can parse all events from this source and decide which repositories to send events to.
+Shipping all data to one parser and having that parser ship data to many different repositories can be useful: for example, if logs are being sent from a single source, it is possible to setup one parser that can parse all events from this source and decide which repositories to send events to.

 To ingest data to multiple repositories:

-• Using a ingest token which must be valid for the repository a request is made against, but that also allows redirecting through the repo tag to any other repository.
-If the repository specified does not exist then the event remains in the repository designated by the ingest token.
+3. Use an ingest token which must be valid for the repository a request is made against, but that also allows redirecting through the repo tag to any other repository.
+If the repository specified does not exist, then the event remains in the repository designated by the ingest token.

 This is a potential security issue on a public API endpoint, so this option should only be used inside a trusted environment.